vishwa-uber/cadence/docs/design/active-active/active-active.md

 - Workflows whose task version resolves to region us-west will start using version 6 from now on.
 - Workflows whose task version resolves to region us-east will continue using version 6.

+When the domain is in this state, the start workflowrequests (regardless of cluster selection strategy) will be forwarded to cluster3 and they will be sticky to that region.

 **2. Within region failover (changing active cluster of a region):**